RTduino/RTduino/README.md

 Now, you have successfully create a RT-Thread Blue Pill Board project and allow you to directly use Arduino APIs to drive this board.
 However,  where is the setup-loop framework, which is very common seen in an Arduino sketch?

-Actually, the Arduino sketch is located in `bsp/stm32/stm32f103-blue-pill/applications/arduino_main.cpp`, and you can directly find it in the `Application` group of the project.
+Actually, the Arduino sketch is located in `bsp/stm32/stm32f103-blue-pill/applications/arduino_main.cpp`, where is in the `application` folder.

 ![2.3-1](docs/figures/2.3-1.png)